 Even the youngest children can learn about how time with others matters more than a toy.
 Make bath time the best time of the day.
 Spend extra time reading at night.
-Kids thrive on that parental time and when given the chance, would chose you over any toy.
+Kids thrive on that parental time and when given a chance, would choose you over any toy.

-Now,ou might think that it is too late to start as you’ve already headed down this path.
-It is not.
-You are the parent and you can change the rules at any time you want.
+Even if you think it may be too late to start, it’s not.
+You are the parent, and you can change the rules at any time you want.

 9. Encourage them to help others

 As you gather items to donate, have them go through toys to find things they can give away.
 Teach them that they do not need 12 dolls, that they could give some to someone else who has none.
 You might be surprised at the items your kids are ready to give to someone else.